andrasq/node-qunpack/README.md

 a concatenated series of conversion specifiers without names, ie PERL "SL" for `[ short, long ]` and not PHP "S`sval`/L`lval`" for `{ sval: short, lval: long }`.

-It is also possible to extract nested and nested hashes with with a `qunpack`-specific extensions.
+It is also possible to extract nested lists and nested hashes with with a `qunpack`-specific extensions.
+Full little-endian support is now available with eg `'s<'` extensions.

 Api